jbrzusto/fleetsie/README.md

 ```

 - decompresses the image using xz and writes it to file OSNAME.img in the current directory
-- mounts all partitions in the image, as is done by the `fleetsie mount` command below
+- mounts all partitions in the image, as is done by the `fleetsie_mod mount` command below
 - creates a symlink from `.image -> OSNAME.img`
 - initializes a git repo in `my_work`, where overlays for each of the partitions in `OSNAME.img`
 will be created, so that you can use version control to track your work.